markcallen/mca-example-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Workflows

+### Lint

+This project uses [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to ensure that the code follows the standards that are setout in the .eslintrc file and .prettierrc file for code style and format.
+It also provides static analysis of potential bugs by pretventing the developer from using constructs or code that can lead to bugs or other issues.

+The workflow [lint.yaml](.github/workflows/lint.yaml) runs eslint and prettier when ever there is a push to a branch, including main.

 ## License

 Distributed under the Apache-2.0 License.
 See `LICENSE` for more information.